Confluent Cloud Release Notes¶

 - Confluent Cloud Enterprise is now generally available on Microsoft Azure.

 - The Confluent Cloud S3 Connector (Sink) is in Production Availability.
-For more information, see S3 Connector (Sink).
+For more information, see Amazon S3 Sink Connector for Confluent Cloud.

 - Fully-managed Confluent Cloud GCS Connector (Sink) Preview is launched.
-For more information, see GCS Connector (Sink).
+For more information, see Google Cloud Storage Sink Connector for Confluent Cloud.

 August 16, 2019¶